 Becoming a Doctor of Veterinary Medicine involves a program of academic preparation, usually 8 years after high school.
-Most applicants to a veterinary medical professional school have completed 3 to 4 years of college and the majority have earned a baccalaureate degree.
+Most applicants to a veterinary medical professional school have completed 3 to 4 years of college and the majority have earned a bachelor's degree.
 The professional school is 4 years of education in basic sciences and clinical procedures.
 If you are seriously considering a future career as a veterinarian, you should prepare now for admission to college.
-Although it is important to take as many math and science classes in high school that you can, courses which will provide the best foundation for our college preveterinary curriculum are:
+Although it is important to take as many math and science classes in high school that you can, courses which will provide the best foundation for our college pre-veterinary curriculum are:

 4 years of English

 2 or 3 years of laboratory science (chemistry, physics, and biology)

 These courses usually form the basic requirements of many life science baccalaureate programs such as animal sciences, zoology, biology, environmental health and microbiology.